44 Flying Fast – Supersonic & Hypersonic Flight

 Diagram of intake ramp and nozzle configurations for Concorde’s Roll-Royce/Snecma Olympus 593 turbojet engines: (A) Takeoff, (B) Supersonic cruise, (C) Landing with reverse thrust.

-The thrust from a turbojet engine tends to increase linearly with supersonic flight Mach number, which is also from the increased mass flow rate through the engine at supersonic speeds.
+The thrust from a turbojet engine tends to increase linearly with increasing supersonic flight Mach number because of the increased mass flow rate through the engine at supersonic speeds.
 Still, their relatively high specific fuel consumption can be an issue.
-While many supersonic airplanes have used turbojet engines with afterburners in the past, the low bypass turbofan (with an afterburner) can be designed to give much better propulsive efficiency over a wider range of flight Mach numbers, thereby giving the airplane good fuel consumption throughout the flight envelope.
+While many supersonic airplanes have used turbojet engines with afterburners, the low bypass turbofan (with an afterburner) can be designed to give much better propulsive efficiency over a broader range of flight Mach numbers, thereby giving the airplane good fuel consumption throughout its flight envelope.

-However, a continuing challenge with any supersonic airplane is maintaining an efficient supersonic cruise for more extended flight times.
-Therefore, besides the engine requirements, there is always a need for low drag, so, in general, the airframes must be highly streamlined, and the wings have to be relatively thin with short wingspans.
+However, maintaining an efficient supersonic cruise for extended flight times is a continuing challenge with any supersonic airplane.
+Therefore, besides the engine requirements, there is always a need for low supersonic drag, so the airframes must be highly streamlined, and the wings have to be relatively thin with short wingspans.

 Supersonic Transport (SST) Airplanes

-There was much interest in developing supersonic transport (SST) airplanes during the 1960s, the initial being effort led by the British and French.
+There was much interest in developing supersonic transport (SST) airplanes during the 1960s, with significant technical efforts being led by the British and French airplane industries.
 The Anglo-French Concorde became the World’s first SST, which flew first in 1969 and went into operational service in 1976.
-The Concorde used a tailless ogival-shaped “slender-delta” wing, which was carefully designed to give a good lift-to-drag in supersonic flight but also acceptable low-speed flight characteristics.
+The Concorde used a tailless ogival-shaped “slender-delta” wing, carefully designed to give good lift-to-drag in supersonic flight but also acceptable low-speed flight characteristics for takeoff and landing.

-The Russians soon followed with the Tupolev Tu-144, which bore a close resemblance to the Concorde, but was distinctive in its use of retractable foreplane canards.
+The Russians soon followed with the Tupolev Tu-144, which resembled the Concorde but was distinctive in its use of retractable foreplane canards.
 Both the Concorde and Tu-144 were designed for cruising at just over Mach 2 at 60,000 feet, which was the highest Mach number that could be obtained without excessive kinetic heating of the airframe.
-As a result, both the Concorde and the Tu-144 used special aluminum alloys for their construction and various design features to allow the airframe to expand during flight.
-Conventional airplanes use various types of aluminum alloys, but these materials tend to soften and lose their strength at the temperatures produced by kinetic heating at Mach 2 and above.
+As a result, both the Concorde and the Tu-144 used special aluminum alloys in their construction and various other design features to allow the airframe to expand during flight.
+Conventional airplanes use various aluminum alloys, but these materials tend to soften and lose their strength at the temperatures produced by kinetic heating at Mach 2 and above.

-The Anglo-French Concorde and the Russian Tu-144 were SSTs designed to cruise near Mach 2 while carrying about 120 passengers.
+The Anglo-French Concorde and the Russian Tu-144 were SSTs designed to cruise near Mach 2 and carry about 120 passengers.
+Only the Concorde proved technically and operationally successful.

-In the 1970s, Boeing planned to develop an SST, initially using a variable geometry or swing-wing design, the final evolution of the concept shown in the figure below.
-The idea of the “swing-wing” design has already been discussed, which for civil airplanes means that it will be able to fly efficiently at subsonic speeds over land and in terminal areas while also having all the advantages of an efficient supersonic cruise.
+In the 1970s, Boeing planned to develop an SST, initially using a variable geometry or “swing-wing” design, the final evolution of the concept shown in the figure below.
+The idea of the swing-wing design has already been discussed, which, for civil airplanes, could allow them to fly efficiently at subsonic speeds over land and inside terminal areas while having all the advantages of an efficient supersonic cruise.

 Like most delta-wing fighter-type airplanes, they do not have good aerodynamic characteristics at low flight speeds and high angles of attack, such as during takeoff and landing.
-Takeoff and landing speeds tend to be high for such aircraft and they require long runways.
-Concorde was explicitly designed to use a vortex-lift concept to improve the low-speed, high-angle of attack flight.
+Takeoff and landing speeds are high for such airplanes, requiring long runways.
+Concorde was specially designed to use a vortex-lift concept to improve the low-speed, high-angle of attack flight.
 The airplane had no high lift devices, so to reduce the landing speeds, the wing was designed to promote a phenomenon called vortex lift.

-In the early 1950s, Weber and Küchemann at the Royal Aircraft Establishment published a series of papers on a new type of delta-wing planform, which became known as the “slender delta” concept.
-The idea was that if designed appropriately, delta wings could produce strong, stable vortex flows on their upper surfaces at low airspeeds and high angles of attack, as shown in the schematic below.
-The presence of these vortices creates very low-pressure zones and so causes the lift on the wing to be greatly increased.
-All modern supersonic airplanes are designed specifically to take advantage of the benefits of vortex lift at low airspeeds.
+In the early 1950s, Weber and Küchemann at the RAE (Royal Aircraft Establishment) in the U.K. published a series of papers on a new type of delta-wing planform known as the “slender delta” concept.
+If designed appropriately, delta wings could produce robust and stable vortex flows on their upper surfaces at low airspeeds and high angles of attack, as shown in the schematic below.
+The presence of these vortices creates very low-pressure zones and so causes the lift on the wing to be significantly increased.
+All modern supersonic airplanes are explicitly designed to take advantage of the benefits of vortex lift at low airspeeds.

 The creation of vortex lift from a slender delta wing at high angles of attack allows supersonic airplanes to have much lower takeoff and landing airspeeds.

-Küchemann is most famous for his book The Aerodynamic Design of Aircraft and this book is considered by many to be the classic text on modern aerodynamic design.
+Küchemann is most famous for his book The Aerodynamic Design of Aircraft, which many consider the classic text on modern aerodynamic design.
 After Küchemann died in 1976, Weber completed the book in 1978.
-In addition, Weber developed methods to predict the drag on a slender delta-winged aircraft during supersonic flight.
+In addition, Weber developed methods to predict the drag on slender delta-winged airplanes during supersonic flight.

-Weber and Küchemann determined that the lift from the leading-edge vortex flows could be maximized by increasing the slenderness of the wing and drooping the leading edge camber somewhat.
-This approach would retain good supersonic performance but also allow for high values of maximum lift at low airspeeds, as shown in the figure below, thereby offering much lower takeoff and landing speeds.
+Weber and Küchemann determined that the lift from the leading-edge vortex flows could be maximized by increasing the slenderness of the wing and drooping the leading-edge camber somewhat.
+This approach would retain good supersonic performance but also allow for high values of maximum lift at low airspeeds, as shown in the figure below, offering much lower takeoff and landing speeds.
+The unfortunate byproduct is also a significant increase in drag, which requires considerable thrust and power to overcome, even when landing.

-However, to achieve this condition, Concorde had to be flown at an extremely high angle of attack, which was a distinctive (if not rather alarming) flight attitude during takeoffs and landings.
+However, Concorde had to be flown at an extremely high angle of attack to achieve this condition, which was a distinctive (if not rather alarming) flight attitude during takeoffs and landings.
 Indeed, the angle of attack on takeoff and landing was so high that the airplane was designed with a “drooped-nose” feature to allow the pilots to see over the nose of the airplane.
-Concorde was also distinctive because of its exceptionally tall landing gear, which was needed to enable the airplane to rotate to the required angle of attack for takeoff while still on the runway.
+Concorde was also distinctive because of its exceptionally tall landing gear, which was needed to enable the airplane to rotate to the required angle of attack for takeoff without the tail striking the runway.

 Any Future for SSTs?